 A normal functioning aortic valve has three leaflets, usually referred to as cusps, and is positioned at the end of the left ventricle.
 This valve is the main pump that delivers oxygenated blood to the entire body.
 An aortic valve replacement is required if someone suffers from Aortic Valve Stenosis or Aortic Valve Insufficiency.
 These two issues can cause a significant number of problems and can be life-threatening.
-Understanding the components that are involved in an aortic valve replacement is important, especially if you are considering one.
+Understanding the components that are involved in an aortic valve replacement is essential, especially if you are considering one.

 When to Consider Aortic Valve Replacement

-As already mentioned, there are two reasons as to why someone would need an aortic valve replacement.
+As already mentioned, there are two reasons why someone would need an aortic valve replacement.
 When suffering from aortic stenosis, the valve is narrow, causing it to be more challenging for the blood to go through.
 Basically, the muscle in the heart begins to thicken, causing a hissing sound, which is oftentimes confused with a murmur.
 With aortic valve insufficiency, the valve tends to “leak” when it is closed.
-This make the heart work twice as hard to make the blood flow correctly and in the right direction.
+This makes the heart work twice as hard to make the blood flow correctly and in the right direction.
 To repair this, doctors have created a minimally invasive technique that is much safer and easier on patients.

-What to Consider for a Aortic Valve Replacement
+What to Consider for an Aortic Valve Replacement

 Since the breastbone is not being cut into, this replacement procedure is called transcatheter aortic valve replacement, which allows for healing to begin and end much faster.
 Your doctor will make a small, approximately two-inch incision between the third and fourth rib bone on the right side of the body.
 From this point, your doctor can securely place the new valve on the heart, exposing it just enough to see and remove what needs to be removed.